 Leanne Brown started the Good and Cheap cookbook as her thesis project for a graduate degree in food studies at New York University.

 This pet project stemmed from her being bothered that "so many ideas for fixing the food system leave out the poor," and she wanted to create "a resource that would promote the joy of cooking and show just how delicious and inspiring a cheap meal can be if you cook it yourself."
-As she mentions in her Kickstarter campaign that although food prices are on the rise, food stamp benefits were reduced in November, which makes her cookbook an essential resource for people who can't afford to buy nutritious meals.
+As she mentions in her Kickstarter campaign, although food prices are on the rise, food stamp benefits were reduced in November 2013, which makes her cookbook an essential resource for people who can't afford to buy nutritious meals.

-I browsed her cookbook and was amazed by the quality of recipes on there; she had dishes ranging from creamy zucchini fettucine to vegetarian jambalaya.
+I browsed her cookbook and was amazed by the quality of recipes in there; she had dishes ranging from creamy zucchini fettuccine to vegetarian jambalaya.
 Even if you're not on food stamps, the Good and Cheap cookbook is a great way to get started on cutting your food budget.